 On the surface, Jessamyn just appears to be a librarian working in a small town library in a rural New England state.
 But, that’s just the surface.
-Jessamyn can be regarded as the online librarian equivalent of Patient Zero (Librarian Zero?).
+Jessamyn can be regarded as the online librarian equivalent of Patient Zero (Librarian Zero?) – in a positive sense.
+Through her work, profile, “this needs to be done so I’ll just do it” attitude, and longevity as an online presence, other librarians have raised their game.
 You can see this in her substantial online content, some of which is at the domain name many probably wish they’d gotten, librarian.net.

 Jessamyn has a page on Wikipedia.
 She is only ten days older than me, but has achieved a heck of a lot more.
 She’s written the book Without a Net: Librarians Bridging the Digital Divide, and has been an open access, freedom of access to knowledge, privacy and library advocate for many years now.